 Waiting period varies depending on your employee’s cover.
 Employees can log in to Member Online to view their insurance details.

 Rate of benefit payment

-87.75% of insured salary (includes a CRB1 of 12.75% of insured salary) for employees with salary based cover.
-Employees with unitised cover will be paid according to the number of units of cover they hold (up to 87.75 percent of their income) – this benefit also includes a CRB1 payment.
+For eligible income protection cover, 87.75% of insured salary (includes a CRB1 of 12.75% of insured salary) for employees with salary-based cover.
+Eligible employees with unitised cover will be paid the lesser of the value of their units and 87.75% of their pre-disability income – this benefit also includes a CRB1 payment of 12.75%.

-100% award rate under industrial instrument, or 85% of normal weekly earnings for 26 weeks
+If an industrial award applies, the greater of the amount payable under that award, or 85% of normal weekly earnings (NWE) for 26 weeks.

 26 weeks to 2 years:

 Otherwise, an amount equal to the single pension rate.